 Fat Injections for Facial Hollowing and Thinness

 Regardless of whether your face has become thin due to weight loss (either from changes in diet and exercise or because of a disease process) or heredity, a bony or shrunken face carries with it an unhealthy look and can prematurely age the appearance of a patient.
 Fat injections, using tissue taken from the abdominal area, can improve this condition considerably, restoring years and rejuvenating a "wasted" look.
+Fat injections are also a natural alternative to injectable treatments such as fillers.
 Naturally, a complete physical exam and understanding of the health history of the patient is necessary before a surgical procedure in order to confirm that the essential cause of the gaunt appearance has been properly treated.
+A comprehensive anti‐aging treatment may also include BOTOX® Cosmetic injections

 Where is the fat that is used for fat injections taken from?